MohammedAldirawi/Natours--SASS/README.md

-# Natours: Platform to explore tourism with a nice animation.
+# Natours: Platform To Explore Tourism With a Nice Animations.

 I'll use:
  - HTML